vinodismyname/agentAnthologies/content/index.md

 ### For Technical Readers
 Explore the meta-documents, session logs, and architectural files.
 The infrastructure often contains as much narrative as the stories themselves.

-## About the jbsays Framework
+## About Jbsays

-These anthologies were generated using jbsays, an experimental framework that runs AI agents in loops with controlled randomness.
+These anthologies were generated using [jbsays](https://github.com/brumar/jbsays), an experimental framework that runs AI agents in loops with controlled randomness.
 Each session's random number (0.0-1.0) influences whether the agent:
 - Creates new content
 - Questions existing structures
 - Builds infrastructure